vicfriedman/objc-speaking-grandma-001/README.md

 ### Advanced

-Immediately after declaring the `shouting` boolean and setting it to the return from the `isEqualToString:` method, redefine the `talkToGrandma` string back to your regular sentence containing lowercase letters.
-Also redefine `shoutAtGrandma` to capture the return of the same `uppercaseString` method call:
+Immediately after declaring the `shouting` boolean and setting it to the return from the `isEqualToString:` method, reassign the `talkToGrandma` string to your regular sentence containing lowercase letters.
+Also reassign `shoutAtGrandma` to capture the return of the same `uppercaseString` method call:

 ```objc
 NSString *talkToGrandma = @"HI, GRANDMA!";